AGES 18 months - 30 months

-The Toddler program environment is designed for the child aged 24 to 36 months and who is ready to leave their parents for a short period of time.
-The child will have opportunities to master a variety of tasks including: coordination, independence, sensorial discrimination, and respect for self and others in a social setting.
+The Toddler program environment is designed for the child aged 18 to 30 months who is ready to leave their parents for a short period of time.
+The child will have opportunities to master a variety of tasks, including: coordination, independence, sensorial discrimination, and respect for self and others in a social setting.

 To enable the toddler to make the transition from his home to the Toddler classroom, the room has been designed to have a home-like atmosphere.
 The tables, chairs, and shelves are toddler size.
 Wooden and natural activities and materials have been placed in baskets and on trays.
 Ecology prevails as the child uses a cloth to wipe up spills or to dry his hands after washing the baby doll with a natural sponge.